Governing Board of Directors

 7. Establish a Quality Assurance/Quality Improvement (QA/QI) Program

-The governing board has the responsibility to review and approve the QA/QI plan each year and to make sure the plan is being implemented effectively.
+The Board has the responsibility to review and approve the QA/QI plan each year and to make sure the plan is being implemented effectively.

 8. Select Services Provided and Hours of Operation

-The governing board has the authority to approve and oversee the scope of services and whether to provide those services directly by staff or referral to another provider.
+The Board has the authority to approve and oversee the scope of services and whether to provide those services directly by staff or referral to another provider.

 9. Engage in Long-Term Strategic Planning

-The governing board is responsible to set the course of the health center by taking a leadership role and participating in developing goals and objectives to guide the health center’s decisions and actions for the next 3-5 years.
+The Board is responsible to set the course of the health center by taking a leadership role and participating in developing goals and objectives to guide the health center’s decisions and actions for the next 3-5 years.